What is the main source of law authorising this entity form?

 What are the general corporate tax rates?
 (Specify if there is a national versus local distinction).

-The sales tax rate will be of fifteen percent 15%.
-Income Tax (ISR): Taxes any income from capital, work or a combination of both, within the principle of territorial income.
-The rate for a legal entity is 25%, Natural or legal persons who have obtained gross income of more than one billion lempiras in the previous fiscal period must pay 1% of said income when the application of the rates indicated in literals a) or b) of Article 22 of the Law of the Income Tax (“Ley Impuesto Sobre la Renta”) is less than 1% of the gross income declared.
+- Income Tax (ISR): It is levied on any income from capital, labor, or a combination of both, within the principle of territorial income.
+The rate for a legal entity is 25%, natural or legal persons who have obtained gross income of more than one billion lempiras in the previous fiscal period must pay 1% of such income when the application of the rates indicated in paragraphs a) or b) of article 22 of the Income Tax Law is less than 1% of the declared gross income.
 The rate will be reduced to 0.5% for some sectors.

-Net Asset Tax or Annual Cedular Tax (“Impuesto al Activo Neto o Impuesto Cedular annual”), applicable on the total net assets of legal entities domiciled in Honduras, applying a rate of 1% on the taxable base, which is the difference resulting from the value of the assets listed in the taxpayer's balance sheet minus the deductions allowed by law.
+- Annual Net Asset Tax or Cedular Tax, applicable on the total net worth of legal entities domiciled in Honduras, applying a rate of 1% on the taxable base, which is the difference resulting from the value of the assets that appear on the taxpayer's balance sheet minus the deductions allowed by law.

 Summary of any specific matters, e.g. recent or prospective major legal developments